Because faking your own death is not a solution to legally stop paying your student loans.

 2. Income-Driven Repayment

-If you cannot afford your payment than federal student loan borrowers can apply for income-driven repayment or IDR.
+If you cannot afford your payment then federal student loan borrowers can apply for income-driven repayment or IDR.
 These plans, which lower student loan payments according to your income, also promise to forgive any remaining balance once the repayment period is up, which can save you thousands of dollars.

 The repayment period on most IDR plans lasts between 20 and 25 years, depending on the specific plan.
 Student loan lawyer Joshua Cohen said the first of four existing IDR plans ― Income-Contingent Repayment ― was first launched in 1994, this means that we won’t see the first wave of loan forgiveness until 2019.